ArloL/iebox/readme.md

 ## Advanced options

-### Specifying the install path
+### Specifying the download path

-To specify where the required files are downloaded, use the `DOWNLOAD_PATH` variable:
+To specify where the required files are downloaded, use the `-d` parameter:

-    DOWNLOAD_PATH="/path/to/install/path" ./iebox.sh
+    ./iebox.sh -v 6 -d "/path/to/download/folder"

 ### Passing additional options to curl

-The `curl` command is passed any options present in the `CURL_OPTS` environment variable.
+The `curl` command is passed any options present in the `-c` parameter.
 For example, you can set a download speed limit:

-    CURL_OPTS="--limit-rate 50k" ./iebox.sh
+    ./iebox.sh -v 6 -c "--limit-rate 50k"